The Python while Loop

 # Code block to execute as long as the condition is True

 # This block must be indentedwhile: The keyword that starts the loop.condition: A Boolean expression that is checked at the beginning of each iteration.
-If it’sTrue, the loop’s body runs.
-If it’sFalse, the loop terminates.:: The colon marking the end of thewhiledeclaration.- Indented Block: The code that gets repeated.
+If it evaluates toTrue, the loop’s body runs.
+If it isFalse, the loop terminates.:: The colon marking the end of thewhiledeclaration.- Indented Block: The code that gets repeated.
 Crucially, something inside this block should eventually make the

 Example: A Simple Countdown

-This is the most basic form of a while loop, where a counter variable is manually updated in each iteration.
+This is the most basic form of a while loop, where a counter variable is manually updated in each iteration:

 Output:

-# DANGEROUS: This will never stop
+# WARNING: This will loop forever!

 # while True: